Z3TA/webide/README.txt

 nano check_config_in_vm.sh

 Make it runable
-sudo chmod + x check_config_in_vm.sh
+sudo chmod +x check_config_in_vm.sh

 Shutdown the VM
 `sudo shutdown -h now`

-Create a snapshot of the zvol (make sure the VM is shut down first!) sudo zfs snapshot tank/docker@base
+Create a snapshot of the zvol (make sure the VM is shut down first!) sudo zfs snapshot rpool/docker@base

 ZFS will reuse the the snapshot when cloning!
 So if you need to change something in base, you would have to delete all docker zvol's!

-sudo zfs destroy zpcdata/docker@base sudo zfs snapshot zpcdata/docker@base
+sudo zfs destroy rpool/docker@base sudo zfs snapshot rpool/docker@base

 List snapshots
 zfs list -t snapshot

-If you have problems connecting, try sudo iptables -I FORWARD 1 -j ACCEPT sudo iptables -I INPUT 1 -j ACCEPT sudo iptables -I OUTPUT 1 -j ACCEPT
+If you have problems connecting to the Docker VM, try sudo iptables -I FORWARD 1 -j ACCEPT sudo iptables -I INPUT 1 -j ACCEPT sudo iptables -I OUTPUT 1 -j ACCEPT